Magnesium ~ ReallyWell.com

 In simple solutions, such as salt water, all dissolved minerals are evenly dispersed.
 This is not so in living cells, where they're distributed differently, depending on their functions.
 This specialized distribution requires energy, and it's absolutely vital to life processes and health.

-When the level of magnesium within the cells falls below normal, calcium and sodium rush inside, while potassium and magnesium leak out.
-This can cause big problems.
+When the level of magnesium within the cells falls below normal,

 If this occurs in heart muscle cells, normal function is impaired, and there is a tendency toward excess contractility, the shortening and thickening of functioning muscles.
 During cardiac surgery, this can cause what doctors call a "stone heart."
 In the arteries, this phenomenon can lead to stiffness and high blood pressure.

-Doctors routinely prescribe calcium-channel-blocking drugs to forestall this abnormal movement of calcium into cells, because this is so dangerous for hearts and blood vessels.
-Magnesium is nature's calcium-channel blocker.
+Doctors routinely prescribe calcium-channel-blocking drugs to forestall this abnormal movement of calcium into cells, because t

 Magnesium & Calcium

-Calcium exists mainly outside of cells, whereas almost all magnesium is found inside cells.
+Calcium exists mainly outside of cells, whereas almost all magnesium is

 Calcium excites nerves, whereas magnesium calms them down.

-Most calcium supplements also block magnesium absorption in the intestine, requiring even more magnesium intake to have enough.
-The calcium we recommend (see below) does not interfere with magnesium absorption.
+intestine, requiring even more magnesium intake to have enough.
+The

 In nature, magnesium can appear in ratios as high as 17 parts magnesium to 1 of calcium.
 We also know that the human body's metabolism can only use about 12.5 mg of organic calcium per day.
 Women, in particular, are often encouraged to take 800-1500 mg of calcium daily, in spite of this.
 Of course, most calcium products are inorganic, and almost worthless anyway.